 When beginning to research and write their proposals, students should familiarize themselves with examples of MA research papers written by former students in the department.
-Lists of theses and papers can be found at the links listed below, and MA research papers are available in the AHVS main office in the Fine Arts Building.
+Lists of theses and papers can be found at the links listed below, and MA research papers are available in the AHVS main office in the Fine Arts Building, contact the Graduate Secretary for access.